-Christmas at Hever Castle & Gardens takes 13 months to plan so preparation for December 2019 started in November 2018.
+Christmas at Hever Castle & Gardens takes 12 months to plan so preparation for this year started in November 2020.

 It is an all hands on deck affair with staff members from retail, maintenance, housekeeping, visitor services, marketing and gardening all involved.

 The first thing to be decided for Christmas at Hever Castle is the theme for the following year (before the current Christmas event has started).

 Event and Programming Assistant Caz Church started working on props in January and continues working on them throughout the year.
 Everything is made in house.

-All the contractors for Christmas at Hever Castle from Father Christmas to the fairground attractions and those who provide fake snow are confirmed by the end of January.
+All the contractors for Christmas at Hever Castle from Father Christmas to the fairground attractions are confirmed by the end of January.

-With the theme to work with and the debrief done Retail Manager Ashley Collins attends the main Christmas trade fairs; one in Birmingham and the biggest one in the world, Christmas World in Frankfurt in January.
+With the theme to work with and the debrief done Retail Manager Ashley Collins attends the main Christmas trade fairs.

 He looks for new stock for the Hever Shop for Christmas at Hever Castle as well as any additions needed for the decorations in the Castle.